Christgau's Consumer Guide: Albums of the '90s: Background

+Christgau's Consumer Guide: Albums of the 90s is the third in a series of works collecting and editing Robert Christgau's album reviews, most of which were written for and published in his monthly "Consumer Guide" column in The Village Voice.
+The first two books in the series, Christgau's Record Guide: Rock Albums of the Seventies (1981) and Christgau's Record Guide: The '80s (1990), had influenced young music critics after their publication.
+He has said that the 1990s guide, collecting reviews written between 1990 and 2000, was "in many ways" the hardest to develop because of the decade's proliferation in music production and the growth of the record industry's market – he estimated approximately 35,000 albums were released each year worldwide.

-As the music industry and record production expanded during the 1980s, Robert Christgau found himself overwhelmed by records to listen to and review for his "Consumer Guide" column in The Village Voice.
-In September 1990, he abandoned his original letter-grading scheme on a scale of A-plus to E-minus, which had B-plus records as the most commonly reviewed and grades rarely going lower than C-minus.
-Instead, he decided to focus on writing reviews for A-minus to A-plus albums, with A-minus becoming the most common due in part what Christgau referred to grade inflation and those that would have ranged from B-plus to C-plus largely ignored.
+As the music industry and record production expanded through the end of the 1980s, Christgau found himself overwhelmed by records to listen to and review for his "Consumer Guide" column.
+In September 1990, he abandoned his original letter-grading scheme on a scale of A-plus to E-minus, as B-plus records had become the most commonly reviewed works while albums rarely received grades lower than C-minus in the column.
+Instead, he decided to focus on writing reviews for albums he deemed worthy of A-minus to A-plus grades, with A-minus becoming the most common due in part to his sense of grade inflation, while works that would have ranged from B-minus to C-plus were largely ignored.
 This change was made because, as Christgau later said, "most of my readers – not critics and bizzers, but real-life consumers – used my primary critical outlet for its putative purpose.
 They wanted to know what to buy."

-In this new format, B-plus records were only reviewed occasionally and most were filed under an "Honorable Mention" section, featuring one short phrasal statement for each album alongside its recommended tracks.
+In this new format, records that Christgau deemed B-pluses were only reviewed occasionally and most were filed under an "Honorable Mention" section, featuring one short phrasal statement for each album alongside its recommended tracks.
 Records he considered poor were relegated to a list of ungraded "Duds" or featured in a special Thanksgiving Day column dedicated to negative reviews (titled "Turkey Shoot"), with the highest possible grade a B-minus.
 Under the new format, Christgau was also able to dedicate longer prose to graded reviews in the "Consumer Guide".

 Christgau refined his new format further as the 1990s progressed, anticipating the decade's rapid increase in music recording and the diversification of the CD into archival releases and longer album lengths – from the traditional 40-minute average to upwards of 60 minutes.
 In 1992, he started a "Neither" (or "neither here nor there") category denoting albums unworthy of an "honorable mention" but better than "duds".
 The following year, an argument with fellow critic Eric Weisbard persuaded Christgau to review in each column a "Dud of the Month", which, in comparison to "Turkey Shoot", highlighted "a fair number of dull, disappointing, or overhyped B's".